This is a Michigan based Veteran's Suicide Awareness fundraising event began by Frank Anthony, and now hosted by A Veteran Helping Veteran.

 Bobby and other specific veteran suicides have found a home in me.
 It would be accurate to say that veteran suicide is on my mind and heart, but to say I have the answers would be wishful thinking.
 I do know Bobby struggled in the darkness as so many veterans do, as so many of you are struggling today.
 Just know that you’re not alone.
 I’ve spent my share of time in the darkness, but fortunately I’ve been spared and now spend my time in the sun.
 Not everyone is so fortunate.

 So, here’s my best answer to the question, "why did I create this event."
 Over 20 veterans a day commit suicide.
 The very people that committed to protecting us, can not protect themselves.
 Between 1999 and 2010, 22 veterans a day committed suicide.
 That’s one every 65 minutes.
 That’s why you see the 22 being used to promote awareness.
-That’s 22 veterans that could not go One More Mile.
-They were overwhelmed and couldn’t go on.
+That’s 22 veterans that were too overwhelmed and could not go One More Mile.

-So, on October 5th, 2019 I will walk that One More Mile for all 22 veterans.
+So, I will walk that One More Mile for all 22 veterans.
 It’s the very least I can do.
 They lost the ultimate battle, so we must stand in their place.
-Join me on October 5th to Walk One More Mile for our struggling veterans.
+Join me to Walk One More Mile for our struggling veterans.
 Even if you can only walk one mile, that represents a life.
 When our veterans can’t, we must go that One More Mile for them.